aparo/pyes/docs/guide/reference/mapping/array-type.rst

+.. _es-guide-reference-mapping-array-type:

 ==========
 Array Type
 ==========

 JSON documents allow to define an array (list) of fields or objects.
-Mapping array types could not be simpler since arrays gets automatically detected and mapping them can be done either with :doc:`Core Types <./../core_types>`  or :doc:`Object Type <./../object_type>`  mappings.
+Mapping array types could not be simpler since arrays gets automatically detected and mapping them can be done either with :ref:`Core Types <es-guide-reference-core_types>`  or :ref:`Object Type <es-guide-reference-object_type>`  mappings.
 For example, the following JSON defines several arrays:

 .. code-block:: js